ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 - [HP Product Carbon Footprints](https://h20195.www2.hp.com/v2/library.aspx?doctype=95&footer=95&filter_doctype=no&showregionfacet=yes&filter_country=no&cc=us&lc=en&filter_oid=no&filter_prodtype=rw&prodtype=ij&showproductcompatibility=yes&showregion=yes&showreglangcol=yes&showdescription=yes%23doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false#doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false)
 - [Samsung Life Cycle Assessment](https://www.samsung.com/global/sustainability/focus/products/sustainability-in-our-products/)

-Typically, over an average four-year expected life span, a laptop has approximately 80% of its lifecycle emissions attributed to production emissions and 20% to operational emissions.
+Typically, a laptop has on average, an expected life span of four years.
+Approximately 80% of its product life cycle emissions are attributed to production emissions and 20% to operational emissions.
 Transport and end-of-life processing make up negligible percentages.

-It is important to factor in the average life cycles of devices, given that 80% of their carbon emissions are attributed to production.
-Extending the life of a device, ie. using it beyond its expected life cycle bears a significant impact on the hardware efficiency.
-For example; A [2023 Apple 16" Macbook Pro has an embodied carbon of 290kgCO2e](https://www.apple.com/environment/pdf/products/notebooks/16-inch_MacBook_Pro_PER_Oct2023.pdf) with a life cycle of four years has an amortisation of:
+It is important to factor in the average life cycles of devices, given that the majority of its carbon emissions are attributed to production.
+Extending the life of a device, i.e. using it beyond its expected life cycle bears a significant impact on the hardware efficiency.
+Read more about [amortisation here](/glossay#amortisation).

-$$ Amortisation = 290\ kgCO2e / 4\ years = 72.5\ kgCO2e/year $$

-If that Macbook's life cycle was extended to 6 years before being scrapped (and ideally recycled), the amortisation can be re-calculated as:

-$$ Amortisation = 290\ kgCO2e / 6\ years = 48.3\ kgCO2e/year $$

-A saving of over 24kgCO2e per year is possible by extending the life of the MacBook to six years.

-A device's life span is driven by several factors, but it is mostly driven by social behavior (a market-driven desire for newer, improved technology).
+End-user device life spans are driven by several factors, but it is often driven by social behaviour (a market-driven desire for newer, improved technology).
 Other factors include:
 - built-in obsolescence by manufacturers - removed support and security
 - applications demanding higher performance, the latest operating systems and hardware
 - un-repairable devices and hardware components (cannot physically be repaired/replaced or is cost prohibitive to do so)

+Whilst the end-user device's embodied carbon is beyond the direct control of an organisation's products and services, there are several things to consider, that can help extend the life of these devices:
+- ensure backward compatibility with hardware, operating systems and browsers, for as long as reasonably possible.
+- optimise applications; demand less from hardware and resources, minimise data transfer.

+Reducing the need for users to replace their devices can go a long way to reducing the carbon emissions associated with production and of course, waste.

 {% include linkedHeading.html heading="Network Data Transfer" level=2 %}